The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Direct linking allows you to have a set of landing pages that will track all incoming traffic.

-Redirecting allows you to lead visitors to different landing pages based on their geographical location determined from their IP address, OS, Device type or language.
+Redirect tracking allows you to lead visitors to different landing pages based on their geographical location determined from their IP address, OS, Device type or language.
 Redirect URLs also contain CIDs that are then used to create conversions.

 ⚠️ Please note that once an offer is published, the tracking type setting cannot be changed.
 If you're not sure about what to select, choose the direct linking method.